Peter Kelly (judge): President of the High Court

 He was appointed as President of the High Court on 21 December 2015.
 By virtue of his position, he is also a member of the Supreme Court of Ireland.
 Upon his appointment, the Director General of the Law Society of Ireland described him as a "fearlessly independent judge with a ferocious work ethic" and said he had a "first-class legal mind".

 Kelly was the Acting President of the Court of Appeal for a period in 2016 while Sean Ryan was on medical leave.
 The Irish Times reported that he was one of three judges considered for the role of Chief Justice of Ireland upon the retirement of Susan Denham in 2017, though only Frank Clarke's name was put forward for selection by the cabinet.

 As President, he introduced greater safeguards for the ward of court process, re-introducing independent medical visitors.

-He retired on 17 June 2020 upon reaching the mandatory retirement age of 70.
+He retired on 17 June 2020 upon reaching the mandatory statutory retirement age of 70.
 He received a guard of honour from judicial colleagues in lieu of a traditional ceremony, due to COVID-19 concerns.
 At the time of his retirement, he was the second-longest serving Irish judge.
 Mícheál O’Higgins, then President of the Bar Council, praised what he considered Kelly's "competence, rigour, propriety and independence".

 Further appointments

-Kelly is an adjunct professor of law at Maynooth University, serves on the Council of the Royal College of Surgeons in Ireland.
-He is chairman of the Edmund Rice Schools Trust and St. Francis Hospice, Raheny.
-In June 2022 he was sworn in as judge of the court of appeal of the Dubai International Financial Centre (DIFC) courts but resigned a few days later following criticism from barrister and Labour Party leader, Ivana Bacik.
+Kelly is an adjunct professor of law at Maynooth University, serving on the Council of the Royal College of Surgeons in Ireland.
+He is also chairman of the Edmund Rice Schools Trust and St. Francis Hospice, Raheny.
+In June 2022, he was sworn in as judge of the court of appeal of the Dubai International Financial Centre (DIFC) courts but resigned a few days later following criticism from barrister and Labour Party leader, Ivana Bacik.